aditi0206/DatabaseAndLocalStorage/README.md

-LocalStorage-Using-React-JS
+# LocalStorage-Using-React-JS

-STEPS TO RUN THE WEBSITE:-
+# STEPS TO RUN THE WEBSITE:-

-# Run all the commands in either command prompt or terminal
+NOTE: Run all the commands in either command prompt or terminal

 Step-1) The Project Begins By first Creating React App.The command used for creation is: